 One of the concepts behind the GONetwork is to get sportsmen networking with kids.
 Like Phil, maybe you want to donate a hunt.
 Do you have something you’d be willing to offer up as a dream trip?
 Trips can range from weekend deer hunts to crappie fishing on Clarks Hill.
 The goal is just to get these kids outside.
-Call (800) 438-4663 if you’d like to talk with someone about that.

 In other kids hunting new, Lauren Street killed her first bird.
 Below is a letter she sent to GONetwork.

 Dear Georgia Outdoor Network,